tkarssli/WeTube/README.md

 # MirrorExtension
-A google extension for synchronous webpage interaction between two or more users.
+A google extension for synchronous YouTube viewing between two or more users.